skip to main content

 Do you need a nipple cream?

 It depends on a few things (like your personal preference) and you can definitely get away with not using it, according to Spaeth.
 “I always start by recommending breast milk as the first tool before you go out and buy anything,” Spaeth says.
 Breast milk contains so many great things (they don’t call it liquid gold for nothing).
 Spreading a little bit on sore or dry nipples after a feed is something I’ve personally found to be really soothing.
-Spaeth says you can even pair breast milk and silverettes—little nipple covers made from nickel-free silver that are meant to be worn in your bra—for even more soothing relief.
+Spaeth says you can even pair breast milk and silverettes—little silver nursing cups that are meant to be worn in your bra—for even more soothing relief.

 But at some point—especially early on in your journey—you may find yourself needing more soothing.
 Nipples tend to get dry as they adjust to feeding a baby, and that can lead to cracking, bleeding and pain.
 And that’s where a nipple cream comes in.
 It’s a good idea to have one in your stash of postpartum care products, so it’s ready when and if you need it.
 Nipple creams can help make breastfeeding more comfortable from the start by keeping your nipples extra moisturized and the nourishing ingredients help repair any damage that might arise as you learn how to get an ideal latch.